MarcelloSCavalcanti/MarcelloSCavalcanti/README.md

 - Passionate about building interfaces that are simple to use, fast to load, and pleasant to look at.
 - Currently sharpening my skills every day through real projects, code reviews and constant refactoring.

-If you're looking for someone motivated, consistent and easy to work with, you’re in the right place.
+If you're looking for someone motivated, consistent and easy to work with, you're in the right place.

 ---